Life in the Time of COVID-19

 Museum-goers can still enjoy these tours, all from the comfort of their own homes.

 - Tour a Museum—virtually of course!
-Travel and Leisure put together a list of 12 museums from around the world that have virtual tours on their websites, including the Guggenheim in New York, Van Gogh Museum in Amsterdam, Pergamon Museum in Berlin and more.
+Upgraded Points compiled a list of 75 museums from around the world that have virtual tours , including the Metropolitan Museum of Art in New York, the Grand Palais in France, the National Gallery in England and more.
+And Travel and Leisure has a list of 12 museums including the Guggenheim in New York, Van Gogh Museum in Amsterdam, Pergamon Museum in Berlin and more.

 - Tour Local Museums.
 Winterthur Museum has a virtual tour on their website, so you can learn more about the museum and its collections.
 And Brandywine River Museum of Art is sharing art from their collections and special exhibitions on their social media for everyone to enjoy.